-7. All pillar blocks will be equal size.
+10. All pillar blocks will be equal size.

-Each team will be provided two blank maps (1'' = 10') for working of the problems.
-The maps will be labeled Team map and Briefing Officer Map.
+Each team will be provided a minimum of two blank maps (1'' = 10') for working of the problems.
+The maps will be labeled Team map and Briefing Officer map.
+Additional maps may be provided according to the format/design of the problem.